sen-tou/stvbyr-tech/content/blog/what-i-learned-using-obsidian.md

 >}}

 This is a flow chart of the process I am using to process notes that I put into the system.
-It's simple and work perfectly for the manner hwo I use my vault.
+It's simple and work perfectly for my applications.

 One more thing to say about this document is that it is always work in progress.
 Its not a bill that I enforce but rather a guide I follow.
-It good to question your system from time to time and make changes when necessary.
+It's good to question your system from time to time and make changes when necessary.

 You don't have to write a document like I did but you should think a little